The Sons of Rudurgu

 The PCs can pursue the investigation however they like, despite the setback of being booted off the resort.
 The referee can determine how their exile affects their efforts.
 There are certain facts they can uncover that can help them piece together the cause of Ikkari’s death, depending on where they look:

-system.
-Anyone attempting to access it must bypass the security
+Anyone attempting to access it must bypass the security protocols (throw

 - Plans for expanding the property and developing part of it into a nature attraction of the type where decadent resort guests can get close to docile (controlled) specimens of the planet’s wildlife.